Spitfire-Cluster-Community/ase-pe-pvp/docs/_articles/survival-basics.md

 <div class="markdown-alert markdown-alert-tip">
 <p class="markdown-alert-title">Tip</p>
-<p>You can attach an {% include link.html collection="glossary" title="Eternal Glider" %} to the chestpiece to fly around the map.</p>
+<p>You can attach an {% include link.html collection="glossary" title="Eternal Glider Suit" %} to the chestpiece to fly around the map.</p>
 </div>